 Guaranteed top category ‘optima’ (premium) tickets to all four performances of Wagner’s Der Ring des Nibelungen

 Extensive background talks on the Ring by one of Australia’s most experienced music educators

-Paris’s small galleries and museums, including the Fondation Louis Vuitton, the Musee Marmottan Monet, and the Musee d’Art Moderne
+Paris’s small galleries and museums, including the Musee Marmottan Monet, the Picasso Museum and the Musée Rodin

 Empress Josephine’s fine Chateau Malmaison, with its historic collector’s garden

-Four excellent dinners with accompanying wines, plus interval drinks
+Four excellent dinners with accompanying wines, before or during all performances

-Days 4–5: Excursion to Josephine’s Malmaison and the outstanding Musee Marmottan Monet.
-Pre-performance talk and Wagner’s Die Walküre.
+Days 4–5: Survey the collection at the Louvre, pre-performance talk and Wagner’s Die Walküre.

 The tour begins and ends at our hotel in Paris.
 Qatar, Emirates and Etihad Airways offer the best connections into and out of Paris from most Australian cities.
 Contact us for quotes and bookings.

 All breakfasts included.
 Included lunches, dinners and canapes are indicated by the letters (L), (D) and (C)